dburkart/eureka/README.md

 Ergonomic library for the [Aha!
 API](https://www.aha.io/api).

-> [!CAUTION]
+> [!NOTE]
-> This library is a Work in Progress, see the To-Do List below.
+> This library is a public archive, as I am no longer working with the Aha!
+API.

 ## Installing